Salpointe Catholic High School: Aspire Capital Project

 The renovation of four multipurpose learning spaces and two digital educational classrooms also took place, including the Tim and Jane Garigan Room 411, Mike and Gracie Quiroz Marum Room 424 and Ashton Expansion of the STEM Patio.

 The renovation of existing facilities meets the needs of 85% of Lancers who participate in extracurricular activities: Kalil Family Gymnasium including the Pat Sniezek Wall of Champions and Rev. Msgr.
 John Lyons Bistro, Stevens Strength and Conditioning Center, Michael Geddes Wrestling Facility, Alumni Hall, as well as installation of lights on the baseball, softball and track fields.

 Athletics

 Over 85% of students participate in co-curricular activities each year.
 Salpointe sponsors 24 varsity athletic teams competing primarily at the Division II level.
-Lancers have accumulated the largest number of AIA Scholar-Athlete awards in the State of Arizona and have won 259 Region Championships, 46 State Runner-Up and 27 State Championships in various sports, including football State Championship in 2013.
+Lancers have accumulated the largest number of AIA Scholar-Athlete awards in Arizona and have won 259 region championships, 46 state runner-up and 27 state championships in various sports, including a football state championship in 2013.

-On campus facilities include a gymnasium, weight room, wrestling room, football, soccer, rugby, track, baseball and softball fields.
+On-campus facilities include a gymnasium, weight room, wrestling room, football, soccer, rugby, track, baseball and softball fields.
 Tennis, cross-country and swimming utilize off campus facilities.